Regularity of Einstein 5-manifolds via 4-dimensional gap theorems: Introduction

 \begin{remark} Each gap theorem above strengthens well-known rigidity theorems for spherical suspensions.
-For (1) use the maximal-diameter theorem of Cheng \cite{che75}, for (2) use the Lichnerowicz–Obata theorem \cite{lic58,oba62}, for (4) use the Lévy–Gromov estimate \cite{gro} (see a survey \cite{ant25}), for (5) use Bishop–Gromov based at the singular point \cite{bc64,gro}.
+For (1) use the maximal-diameter theorem of Cheng \cite{che75}, for (2) use the Lichnerowicz-Obata theorem \cite{lic58,oba62}, for (4) use the Lévy-Gromov estimate \cite{gro} (see a survey \cite{ant25}), for (5) use Bishop-Gromov based at the singular point \cite{bc64,gro}.
 In the RCD setting, equality yields a spherical suspension; see for instance \cite{ket15,cam17}.
-Note also that the $L^1$ smallness in (3) is implied by the $L^p$ smallness with any $p\geqslant 1$ and that gap theorems for smooth Einstein $n$-manifolds with small $L^{\frac{n}{2}}$ norm of their Weyl tensors are proven in \cite{Sin92,She90,IS02}. \end{remark} \begin{remark} Generalizations of Corollary \ref{cor:gap thms} fail in dimension $5$ and higher: in \cite{boh}, Böhm constructed a sequence of Einstein $5$-metrics $(S^5,g_i)$ with $\Ric(g_i) = 4g_i$ and volume uniformly bounded below such that $(S^5,g_i)_{i\in\mathbb{N} }$ converges in the Gromov-Hausdorff sense to a spherical suspension where the diameter and the first eigenvalue of the $(S^5,g_i)$ are arbitrarily close to $\pi$ and $5$ respectively, and supposedly, since the singularities forming along the sequence are conical, we should have: for $1\leqslant p<\frac{5}{2}$, $\|W\|_{L^p}\to 0$. \end{remark}
+Note also that the $L^1$ smallness in (3) is implied by the $L^p$ smallness with any $p\geqslant 1$ and that gap theorems for smooth Einstein $n$-manifolds with small $L^{\frac{n}{2}}$ norm of their Weyl tensors are proven in \cite{Sin92,She90,IS02}. \end{remark}

+\begin{remark} Direct generalizations of Corollary \ref{cor:gap thms} fail in dimension $5$ and higher: in \cite{boh}, Böhm constructed a sequence of Einstein $5$-metrics $(S^5,g_i)$ with $\Ric(g_i) = 4g_i$ and volume uniformly bounded below such that $(S^5,g_i)_{i\in\mathbb{N} }$ converges in the Gromov-Hausdorff sense to a spherical suspension where the diameter and the first eigenvalue of the $(S^5,g_i)$ are arbitrarily close to $\pi$ and $5$ respectively, and supposedly, since the singularities forming along the sequence are conical, we should have: for $1\leqslant p<\frac{5}{2}$, $\|W\|_{L^p}\to 0$.
+See Question \ref{ques: gap higher dime} for a reasonable higher-dimensional generalization. \end{remark}

 \begin{remark} Imposing loose bounds on $\Ric$ is not sufficient to obtain (almost) rigidity: by \cite[Remark 51]{ozu2}, there exist smooth metrics $(\mathbb{S}^2\times \mathbb{S}^2,g_t)_{t\in(0,1)}$ with $3g_t\leqslant\Ric(g_t)\leqslant 6.1g_t$ converging to a spherical orbifold.
 The metrics $g_t$ satisfy $\diam(\mathbb{S}^2\times \mathbb{S}^2,g_t) \to \pi$, one can show that the first eigenvalue tends to $4$, and for any $p\in [1,+\infty) $ the $L^p$-norm of the Weyl curvature converges to zero as $t\to 0$. \end{remark}